 201.061 Registration on or before election day.

 Subdivision 1.
 Prior to election day.
-At any time except during the 20 days immediately preceding any election, an eligible voter or any individual who will be an eligible voter at the time of the next election may register to vote in the precinct in which the voter maintains residence by completing a voter registration application as described in section 201.071, subdivision 1, and submitting it in person or by mail to the county auditor of that county or to the Secretary of State's Office.
+At any time except during the 20 days immediately preceding any election, an eligible voter or any individual who will be an eligible voter at the time of the next election may register to vote in the precinct in which the voter maintains residence by completing a registration card and submitting it in person or by mail to the county auditor of that county or to the secretary of state's office.
 A registration that is received no later than 5:00 p.m. on the 21st day preceding any election shall be accepted.
-An improperly addressed or delivered registration application shall be forwarded within two working days after receipt to the county auditor of the county where the voter maintains residence.
-A state or local agency or an individual that accepts completed voter registration applications from a voter must submit the completed applications to the secretary of state or the appropriate county auditor within ten days after the applications are dated by the voter.
+An improperly addressed or delivered registration card shall be forwarded within two working days after receipt to the county auditor of the county where the voter maintains residence.
+A state or local agency or an individual that accepts completed voter registration cards from a voter must submit the completed cards to the secretary of state or the appropriate county auditor within ten days after the cards are dated by the voter.

 Subd.
 2. Repealed, 1990 c 585 s 34

-(1) presenting a driver's license or Minnesota identification card issued pursuant to section 171.07;
+(1) showing a driver's license or Minnesota identification card issued pursuant to section 171.07;

-(2) presenting any document approved by the secretary of state as proper identification;
+(2) showing any document approved by the secretary of state as proper identification;

-For tribal band members living on an Indian reservation, an individual may prove residence for purposes of registering by presenting an identification card issued by the tribal government of a tribe recognized by the Bureau of Indian Affairs, United States Department of the Interior, that contains the name, street address, signature, and picture of the individual.
+(5) for tribal band members living on an Indian reservation, an individual may prove residence for purposes of registering by showing an identification card issued by the tribal government of a tribe recognized by the Bureau of Indian Affairs, United States Department of the Interior, that contains the name, street address, signature, and picture of the individual.
 The county auditor of each county having territory within the reservation shall maintain a record of the number of election day registrations accepted under this section.

-A county, school district, or municipality may require that an election judge responsible for election day registration initial each completed registration application.
+A county, school district, or municipality may require that an election judge responsible for election day registration initial each completed registration card.

 Subd.
 4. Registration by election judges; procedures.
 Registration at the polling place on election day shall be conducted by the election judges.
 The election judge who registers an individual at the polling place on election day shall not handle that voter's ballots at any time prior to the opening of the ballot box after the voting ends.
 Registration cards and forms for oaths shall be available at each polling place.
 If an individual who registers on election day proves residence by oath of a registered voter, the form containing the oath shall be attached to the individual's registration card.
 Registration cards completed on election day shall be forwarded to the county auditor who shall add the name of each voter to the registration system unless the information forwarded is substantially deficient.
 A county auditor who finds an election day registration substantially deficient shall give written notice to the individual whose registration is found deficient.
 An election day registration shall not be found deficient solely because the individual who provided proof of residence was ineligible to do so.